disi-unibo-nlp/gomix/README.md

 The .pkl files are pickle files containing a pandas dataframe.

+### NetGO2 dataset

+Taken from [DeepGOZero](https://academic.oup.com/bioinformatics/article/38/Supplement_1/i238/6617515).
+Our train is their train+valid, and the testing set is the same as testing set in both DeepGOZero and NetGO2 papers.

 ## Methods

 To encode proteins, we'll sometimes use **ESM2**, a protein language model by Facebook.
 It first embeds amino acids, then you may take the average between them as the protein embedding.